syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize from XML string
+### Deserializing from XML string

-It allows you to load the settings of pivot grid control from the XML string using the method of `DeserializeFromXml` as specified in the below code sample.
+Pivot grid control allows to load its settings from the XML string using the  [DeserializeFromXml()](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~DeserializeFromXml.html) method.

+Refer to the below code sample to deserialize the pivot grid from xml string.

 {% tabs %}